 with quantified and localized sampling.
-In addition, it is recommended to promote (1) regulated reforestations carried out by the forest department or local authorities, (2) community forest planta-
+In addition, it is recommended to promote (1) regulated reforestations carried out by the forest department or local authorities, (2) community forest plantations and (3) individual/private village forest plantations in the coming years.

-The management of existing forest plantations and the creation of new plantations for energy purposes reduces the anthropic pressure on forest resources and makes them less sensitive. ing years.
+The management of existing forest plantations and the creation of new plantations for energy purposes reduces the anthropic pressure on forest resources and makes them less sensitive.